As humans, we will never have complete control over what we feel, but we have a lot more influence over how we feel than you might have heard.

 The skills that allow you to manage and direct your emotions are called emotion regulation skills (see self-regulation), and it doesn’t take a pilgrimage to a holy site or thousands of dollars to learn these secrets to feeling better.

-Read on to learn about emotion regulation and how you can develop and improve the skills necessary for staying balanced and emotionally stable.
+This article will see you learn about emotion regulation and help you develop and improve the skills necessary for staying balanced and emotionally stable.

 An Explanation of Emotion Regulation in Dialectical Behavior Therapy